bshaffer/faceswap-worker/README.md

-# Faceswap App
+# Faceswap Worker

-This repository contains two services, the PHP FaceSwap frontend and the Python FaceSwap backend.
-To deploy the application:
+This repository contains the backend service for the FaceSwap app.
+The frontend can be found in https://github.com/bshaffer/faceswap-wordpress.

 ```
-$ cd /path/to/faceswap-app
-$ gcloud app deploy
+git clone git@github.com:bshaffer/faceswap-worker.git
-$ cd worker
+cd faceswap-worker
-$ gcloud app deploy
+gcloud app deploy
 ```

-This will deploy the `default` and `worker` services.
-Now go to the home of your project to see the app running.
+This will deploy the `worker` services.
+Now go to the URL of the application to see the worker running.